SehwanHong/SehwanHong.github.io/index.md

 # Sehwan Hong

-Simple website to talk about what I have learned on neural networks.
+Simple website to talk about what I have learned on Artificial Intelligence

-## NerualNet
+## Artificial Intelligence

-All information about Neural Network is on [this page](../NeuralNet)
+All information about Aritificial Intelligence is on [this page](../Artificial-Intelligence)